iExecBlockchainComputing/iexec-doc/dockerapp.rst

 Docker Application
 ==================
-In this section we will show you how you can create a docker Dapp at iExec.
+In this section we will show you how you can create a docker Dapp over iExec infrastructure.

 Build & test your image
 -----------------------